EastCoastProduct/ecp-blog/README.md

 To keep a draft unpublished, leave `draft: true` in the front-matter.
 To publish a draft, change it to `draft: false`.
 This will allow the post to be built to the `/build` folder.

 ## Building and Deploying Changes

+The site is built using [Metalsmith](http://www.metalsmith.io/).
+It is a basic static site generator that adds functionality through the use of plugins.

+The `build.js` file in the root of this repo configures Metalsmith and its plugins.
+You can find further documentation on each plugin by Googling the name you see in this file.

 The blog is hosted on Amazon S3.
 To deploy you will need to create an `.aws.json` configuration file to be saved locally.
 Use the provided `.aws.json.example` but with your own keys to do this.